75lb/command-line-args/README.md

 [![Dependency Status](https://david-dm.org/75lb/command-line-args.svg)](https://david-dm.org/75lb/command-line-args)

 # command-line-args
-A library to collect command-line options and generate a usage guide.
+A library to collect command-line args and generate a usage guide.

 ## Synopsis
 If your app was run with a command like this: